hillu/build-crossby/README.md

 defined using a handful of definitions; everything beyond that is generated from templates.

-Currently supported target platforms are i386, x86_64 for Linux-based and MS Windows-based systems.
-Currently supported build systems are Autoconf/Automake (`configure/make/make install`) and Go (`go build/go install`).
+Currently supported target platforms are i386, x86_64 (glibc or musl) for Linux-based and MS Windows-based systems.
+Currently supported build systems are Autoconf/Automake (`configure/make/make install`), classic Makefiles, and Go (`go build/go install`).
 It should be easy to extend the system in both aspects -- this is what I initially needed.

 Assumptions
 -----------